dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Customer Node

-A **Customer Node** represents an individual or organization as an entity in a graph, typically used in customer relationship management.
+A node representation of an individual or organization as an entity in a graph, typically used in customer relationship management.

 **Example:** We can build a retail graph where "Customer Nodes" are connected to "Purchase" edges.

 #### Customer Profiles

-**Customer Profiles** are enriched representations of customers in a graph, combining demographic, transactional, and behavioral data.
+Enriched representations of customers in a graph, combining demographic, transactional, and behavioral data.

 **Example:** We can design customer profile nodes in a graph with attributes like age, gender, and lifetime value.